tensorflow/ecosystem/distribution_strategy/README.md

 Please refer to the [documentation](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/distribute/README.md#standalone-client-mode) of Distribution Strategy for the details of multi-worker training with standalone client mode.
-It basically is a cluster of standard TensorFlow servers and model running on my workstation which talks to the cluster to request and coordinate training.
+It basically consists of a cluster of standard TensorFlow servers and a model running on your workstation which connects to the cluster to request and coordinate training.
+All the training will be controlled by the model running on your workstation.

 1. First install Kubernetes python client: